rairou/tres/.github/readme.md

 A home repository for TRES (ˈtrās) device, an arduino based security device (Research paper is currently unavailable).

 #### NOTE:
 App is tested in android.
-If you want to compile yourself in ios, the icon and splash screen is not configured properly.
+If you want to compile yourself in ios, the icon and splash screen are not configured properly.
 PRs are open.

 ### Structure